 Whilst your practitioner will make all reasonable effort to schedule appointments that are convenient, the high demand for the service may limit the options for appointment times.
 Practitioners must also balance the need for flexibility against the time taken to progress the case and must consider the fairness to the other parties involved.
-You may need to be prepared to arrange to take time off work or study and make arrangements for the care of your children at some stages of the process.
+You may need to be prepared to arrange to take time off work or study and you will need to make arrangements for the care of your children for any appointments in the process.